Kharab al-Jir base

-Kharab al-Jir base is a United States military installation near Rmelan in Al-Hasakah Governorate, northeastern Syria.
+Kharab al-Jir base (خراب الجير) is a Syrian military installation inside the Abu Hajar Airport in Al-Hasakah Governorate, northeastern Syria.

-According to the Syrian Observatory for Human Rights, the US equipment was transported by a cargo plane to the US military base at Kharab al-Jir Airport on October 2025.
+According to the Syrian Observatory for Human Rights, the US equipment was transported by a cargo plane to the US military base at Kharab al-Jir Airport in October 2025.

+In February 2026, coalition forces were reportedly withdrawing from the Kharab al-Jir base, dismantling or destroying parts of the facility, and transferring equipment to Iraq as part of a broader US withdrawal from the country.
+Following the withdrawal of US forces, the Syrian army took over the base in March.